Jamie Weston: Provincial and professional career

 Weston played for Glasgow District as a schoolboy.
 He went to Kelvinside Academy but then finished his schooling at Merchiston Castle School.
 He played once for the senior side against North and Midlands in 1996.

 He then found himself in the professional Glasgow side when the district turned professional in 1996.
 He played in European competition for Glasgow in the European Conference - now European Challenge Cup - against Sale Sharks, Clermont, Newport and Agen, scoring a try against Agen.
 The following season he was named in Glasgow's squad but not used.

+Playing in Glasgow Warriors 2nd professional competitive match, against Sale Sharks in European competition, as starting scrum half, Weston has the distinction of being Glasgow Warrior No. 19 for the provincial side.

 He left Glasgow Warriors to play for Watsonians.
 He left Watsonians to go to Oxford.
 He was however playing for Watsonians from 1994.

 He then was offered another professional contract by Edinburgh Rugby but lost his place on the merger of Edinburgh with the Border Reivers.
 However, when the Border team was revived, Weston was to play for the Border Reivers.